 This attachment does not contain any information specific to you or any legally required information.

 Still reading?
 Good.
 First of all, I want to wish you well on your privacy quest.
 I hope that you will return and check out our company someday in the future, when all this corporate surveillance stuff is over.

 Sometimes, when you're installing and configuring privacy protection tools, or taking actions like the request you sent to us, it can feel like you're barely making any progress.
 But each of your individual privacy choices has a bigger impact that just the protection that it provides for you.
 In the long run, your real impact will be not so much in how you're protected as an individual, but in how you help drive future investments away from surveillance and toward more constructive projects.

 Remove surveillance apps from your phone.
-This includes not just the obvious ones (Facebook, Instagram, and WhatsApp are all one company) but also a lot of other apps that have surveillance built in.
+This includes not just the obvious ones (Facebook, Instagram, and WhatsApp are all one company, and we all know about TikTok by now) but also a lot of other apps that have surveillance built in.
 It's hard to tell which apps are feeding into which data practices, so in general it's best to just keep the number of apps down.

 If you know people who are only reachable on a surveillance app, you can't always completely switch away.
 Some options: